micropython/micropython/docs/library/ubluetooth.rst

     of the notification, avoiding the need for a separate read request.
 Note that this will not update the local value stored.

+.. method:: BLE.gatts_set_buffer(value_handle, len, append=False)

+    Sets the internal buffer size for a value in bytes.
+This will limit the largest possible write that can be received.
+The default is 20.

+    Setting *append* to ``True`` will make all remote writes append to, rather than replace, the current value.
+At most *len* bytes can be buffered in this way.
+When you use :meth:`gatts_read <BLE.gatts_read>`, the value will be cleared after reading.
+This feature is useful when implementing something like the Nordic UART Service.

 Central Role (GATT Client)
 --------------------------